derek-knox/Coding-For-Designers/Coding and Concept/Event Loop.md

 A non-interactive animation hitting 60fps undoubtedly looks smooth, but it is just that, *non-interactive*.
 How do we account for this interactive quality?

-The answer is quite simple actually depending on the runtime, or more specifically, the program that is responsible for taking our static authored code through the compilation process to the realtime interactive result.
+The answer is quite simple actually.
+Depending on the runtime, or more specifically, the program that is responsible for taking our static authored code through the compilation process to the realtime interactive result.

 Each programming language has its specific approach, but JavaScript within a web browser has a common and specific one.